DanLyss/AstroNavigation/artifacts/Readme.md

 ### 2. Research on gyroscopes operating on embedded in the phone sensors as a proof of high-quality photo's center positioning 📱
 ### 3. Astrometry - service of stars recognition with open source code 🌠
 ### 4. Calculations on necessary resources for the app and plan of possible app architecture ⚙️
+### 5. Formal mathematical proof that methods we are planning to use work properly 🧠